Need an EPC in Cheshunt?

 More Info

-The Ministry of Housing Communities and Local Government have for the last ten years managed a register of all EPCs.
+The Ministry of Housing Communities and Local Government have for the last ten years kept a register of all EPCs.
 The register is available at www.epcregister.com.
-You should check here to find out if your rentals have a valid Certificate and see that they meet at least the required E rating.
+You should check here to find out if your properties have a valid Certificate and see that they meet at least the required E rating.

-A recent article in the Telegraph taken from information on the register discovered that around 250,000 landlords are yet to conform to the new rules.
+A recent article in the Telegraph taken from information on the register found that around 250,000 investors are yet to conform to the new regulations.
 The information is available here.
-Make sure you are not among them.
-As time goes by, we anticipate a growing number of Local Authorities to get up to speed with enforcements.
+Ensure you are not among them.
+As time goes by, we expect an increasing number of Local Authorities to get up to speed with enforcements.

-The regulations, however, are not intended to be onerous.
-The initial step to take is to get an EPC lodged on the register and if it is less than an E, to demonstrate that you are currently taking or have taken actions to attain an E. Even if it doesn’t attain an E, there are specific exemptions that you could then be able to apply for.
-We can give you expect advice on all aspects of MEES.
+These regulations, nevertheless, are not intended to be onerous.
+The initial step to take is to get an EPC lodged on the register and should it be less than an E, to show that you are currently taking or have taken steps to reach an E. Even if it doesn’t attain an E, there are certain exemptions that you could then be able to apply for.
+We can give you expect advice on every aspect of MEES.

 SAP Calculations